When Does an Electrical Outlet Need to be Replaced?

 The slots have loosened so that they will allow the weight of the cord to pull the plug out of the receptacle, rather than remaining firmly -- and safely -- in place.

-The plastic of your outlet cover feels warm to the touch, is darkened or charred looking or gives off an unpleasant burnt smell.
+The plastic of your outlet cover feels warm to the touch, is darkened or charred looking, or gives off an unpleasant burnt smell.
 Deterioration of internal contacts or wire terminals can cause overheating, with eventual melting and the possibility of sparking or -- worst of all -- an electrical fire.
-Treat this as an emergency warning signal.
-Flip the circuit breaker which controls that particular outlet to the "Off" position and contact an electrician immediately.
+Treat this as an emergency warning!
+Flip the circuit breaker which controls that particular outlet to the "Off" position and contact a reliable electrician immediately.

 The outlet produces electric shocks.
-In this case, the problem could be due to an appliance you are presently using, the outlet itself, or the wiring.
+In this case, the problem could be due to one of three causes: an appliance you are presently using, the outlet itself, or the wiring.
 Unplug the appliance to investigate whether that might be the trouble source.
 Otherwise, have an electrician examine the outlet and the wiring for faults.

 The outlet has gone dead.
-First see whether your other outlets are functioning.
-Then look for a tripped breaker or GFCI device and reset if necessary.
+First, see whether your other outlets are functioning.
+Then look for a tripped breaker or GFCI device and reset as necessary.
 If this doesn't solve your problem, check the outlet with an outlet tester.
-Plug in a small appliance (which works fine in other outlets) to be sure that the problem is in the receptacle itself.
+Plug in a small appliance (one which works fine in other outlets) to be sure that the problem is in the receptacle itself.

 Proper Care of Electrical Outlets